 - -Price and demand are mostly dependent on S. Atlantic (e.g. Falkland Islands) landings and international market, which drive world trade prices and/or demand for U.S. Illex.
 Availability must to be sufficient to overcome any market/fuel price issues to drive interest in fishing for Illex for most vessels.
 Strong dollar may impact price/sales/demand. - -Demand drives the fishery and participation.
-Continued weak demand for U.S. Illex = limited searching/interest through summer 2015 fishery.
-Market is looking to be better for summer 2016.
+Market demand for Illex was robust in 2016.

 - -Availability changes from year to year and also very quickly within a year (waves of squid "come up onto the bank" in an unpredictable fashion).
 Understanding migration is key to understanding Illex, and we don't fully understand the migration behavior.
-Real-time assessment would be optimal. - -The recent low landings and decline in indices should give the SSC some pause for concern.
+Real-time assessment would be optimal. - -2016 was a late season with relatively low availability and small size, especially early in season.
+Some vessels dropped out given low initial landings. - -The recent low landings and decline in indices should give the SSC some pause for concern.

-Deep-Sea Coral measures may strongly impact ability of vessels in fishery to operate going forward, depending on implementation.
+Deep-Sea Coral measures may impact ability of vessels in fishery to operate.